kodak-fruit/tracktastic/README.md

 ### Algorithm Description

-1. **Initialize Random Seed**:
-   - A random seed is set based on the current day to ensure that the shuffle result remains consistent throughout the day.

-2. **Prepare Weights**:
+1. **Prepare Weights**:
-   - For each track, an initial weight is calculated based on the track's score.
-If a track has a score of zero, a predefined target median score is used instead.
+   - For each track, an initial weight is set to the track's score.
+   - The weight is normalized by subtracting the minimum score of all the tracks and adding a small floor (0.01), to prevent negative and zero weights.
-   - The weight is then adjusted:
+   - The weight is multiplied by `(1 + overdue)`.
-     - If the track is downranked, the weight is halved.
+   - If the track artist or genre is downranked, the weight is halved.
    - If the track is marked as a favorite, the weight is doubled.
-   - Further adjustments are made based on the track's overdue factor, which measures how overdue the track is for being played.
-The weight is multiplied by `(1 + overdue factor)`.

-3. **Normalize Weights**:
-   - To avoid negative or zero weights, the smallest weight is identified, and a small floor value (e.g., 0.01) is added to each weight after subtracting the minimum weight from each.

-4. **Shuffle Process**:
+2. **Shuffle Process**:
    - The total weight of all tracks is calculated.
    - A loop runs until all tracks have been shuffled:
      - A random value between 0 and the total weight is generated.